JacksonPaull/RLHF/README.md

   |_train_sft.py #SFT Training Script
   |_trainers.py #Training Loops + Other Trainers

-res # Resouces directory, housing training data and results
+res # Resources directory, housing training data and results

 requirements.txt # library requirements to be installed with either pip or conda.
 Note: pytorch installation method may vary by platform